scipele/cpp/README.md

 ##  Misc
 1. get_input_wo_new_line.cpp
    - gets user input on command line catching the keystrokes and preventing enter key from going to a new line

+2. ternary_operator.cpp
+   - Simple Example to clearly illustrate how the Ternary Operator Works

+3. timer.cpp
+   - Timer example using chrono